Burtville, Western Australia

 Burtville is an abandoned town in the Goldfields-Esperance region of Western Australia, located 29 km south east of Laverton.

+History

-In 1897, Gold was discovered in the area by two prospectors, B. Frost and J. Trugurtha.
+In 1897, gold was discovered in the area by two prospectors, B. Frost and James E. Tregurtha.
 The surveyor, J. Rowe, planned the town lots in accordance with the Goldfields Act in 1901.
 The settlement was initially known as Merolia which is the Indigenous Australian name for the district.

 The town was eventually named after the grandson of the first chief justice of the Supreme Court of Western Australia, Sir Archibald Burt.
 Archibald Edmund Burt JP was the chief mining warden of the Mount Margaret Goldfield.

 The town was gazetted as Merolia in 1902 but was regazetted to compliment Archibald Edmund Burt later the same year.